 Section 3: The CABINET

-20. Next to Fridge Hack.
+20. Next to Fridge Hack

-Here is how to create a functional and aesthetically pleasing extra storage next to your fridge.
+20 Next2Bto2Bfridge2BCabinet2BHack2Bvia2Bsimphome comHere is how to create a functional and aesthetically pleasing extra storage next to your fridge.
 It is a practical feature that’s also easy to build.
 It fits well with your interiors and gives you so much extra room.

-21. DIY Canned Food Organizer Hack.
+21. A DIY Canned Food Organizer Hack

-This beautiful canned food organizer is perfect for a small kitchen but does a great job of providing more organized storage space.
-It is a handy feature to have if you don’t have a pantry or if the pantry is too small.
+21 DIY2BCanned2BFood2BOrganizer2BHack2Bvia2Bsimphome comThis beautiful canned food organizer is perfect for a small kitchen but does a great job of providing more organized storage space.
+It is a handy feature if you don’t have a pantry or if the pantry is too small.

 This Rubbermaid Pull Down comes with a white spice rack and stadium shelving to maximize your cabinet space.
 You can easily access your spices thanks to the cabinet’s pull-down feature.
 It can hold around 18 spice jars comfortably and can be mounted to wood shelving for a more secure hold.

-The veggie pantry can easily be built inside a cabinet using inexpensive pull out plastic bins.
-This is a simple DIY project worth trying to keep your vegetables fresh and neatly stored.
+23 Create2Ba2BVeggie2BPantry2Bin2BPull2BOut2BBins2BInside2Ba2BCabinet2B2Bvia2Bsimphome comThe veggie pantry can easily be built inside a cabinet using inexpensive pull-out plastic bins.
+This simple DIY project is worth trying to keep your vegetables fresh and neatly stored.
 It helps to keep everything well organized inside the pantry.

-24. Under sink Cabinet Organizer with Pull Out Baskets.
+24. Under sink Cabinet Organizer with Pull Out Baskets

-25. IKEA Besta Mid-Century Modern Cabinet Hack.
+25. The IKEA Besta Mid-Century Modern Cabinet Hack

 This is an exciting project where you can modify furniture to create a mid-century modern style in your apartment.
 It doesn’t cost much.
 You just need a few affordable items from IKEA and a little creativity to achieve this mid-century modern look in your living room.

-26. Cabinet Door Storage Hack.
-Here is another functional way of putting your cabinet door into good use.
+26 CABINET2BDOOR2BSTORAGE2Bhack2Bvia2Bsimphome comHere is another functional way of putting your cabinet door to good use.
 You just need some pine wood and a few tools to transform your plain cabinet door into a storage unit that can hold your hair dryer, bobby pins, and other items.

-27. Snack Station Hack.
+27. A Snack Station Hack

-The school year is on and you need a better way to organize the endless stream of chips bags and other snacks.
+The school year is on, and you need a better way to organize the endless stream of chips bags and other snacks.
 Here is a simple hack to create a fun and functional storage space to stack lunch-sized bags of chips.
 It is a creative way of displaying the chips while saving pantry space.

 Relevant Cabinet List Ideas: 10 DIY Before and After Cabinet Makeover Projects!